gaialive/TR123e/README.md

 # TR-123e

-**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, conceived and developed by Timothy Paul Read (under the supervision of Dr Eleonora Oreggia) using the Bela real-time audio platform, as the final project of the undergraduate degree BMus/BSc Electronic Music with Computing & Technology, at Goldsmiths, University of London.
+**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, conceived and developed by Timothy Paul Read using the Bela real-time audio platform, as the final project of the BMus/BSc Electronic Music, Computing & Technology degree programme at Goldsmiths, University of London.
 This repository contains the complete C++ source code.
 Full interactive online documentation is also available.
 Check the link below.

 ## Overview